Geocentric Coordinate Time

 Time coordinates on the TCG scale are conventionally specified using traditional means of specifying days, carried over from non-uniform time standards based on the rotation of the Earth.
 Specifically, both Julian Dates and the Gregorian calendar are used.
 For continuity with its predecessor Ephemeris Time, TCG was set to match ET at around Julian Date 2443144.5 (1977-01-01T00Z).
 More precisely, it was defined that TCG instant 1977-01-01T00:00:32.184 exactly corresponds to TAI instant 1977-01-01T00:00:00.000 exactly.
 This is also the instant at which TAI introduced corrections for gravitational time dilation.

-TCG is a Platonic time scale: a theoretical ideal, not dependent on a particular realisation.
-For practical purposes, TCG must be realised by actual clocks in the Earth system.
-Because of the linear relationship between Terrestrial Time (TT) and TCG, the same clocks that realise TT also serve for TCG.
-See the article on TT for details of the relationship and how TT is realised.
+TCG is a Platonic or ideal time scale, not dependent on a particular realization.
+For practical purposes, TCG must be embodied by actual clocks in the Earth system.
+Because of the linear relationship between Terrestrial Time (TT) and TCG, the same clocks that measure TT are compatible with TCG.
+See the article on TT for details of the relationship and how TT is measured.

 Barycentric Coordinate Time (TCB) is the analog of TCG, used for calculations relating to the Solar System beyond Earth orbit.
 TCG is defined by a different reference frame from TCB, such that they are not linearly related.
-Over the long term, TCG ticks more slowly than TCB by about 1.6 × 10^{−8} (about 0.5 seconds per year).
+Over the long term, TCG ticks more slowly than TCB by about 1.6×10^{−8} (about 0.5 seconds per year).
 In addition there are periodic variations, as Earth moves within the Solar System.
-When the Earth is at perihelion in January, TCG ticks even more slowly than it does on average, due to gravitational time dilation from being deeper in the Sun's gravity well and also velocity time dilation from moving faster relative to the Sun.
-At aphelion in July the opposite holds, with TCG ticking faster than it does on average.
+When the Earth is at perihelion in January, TCG ticks even more slowly than it does on average, due to gravitational time dilation from being deeper in the Sun's gravity well and also velocity time dilation from moving swiftlier relative to the Sun.
+At aphelion in July the opposite holds, with TCG ticking swiftlier than it does on average.